Analysis | The Trump campaign’s disingenuous spin on its watered-down voter fraud claims

 Pennsylvania Secretary of State Kathy Boockvar (D) noted the observers claim now has “no bearing” on the Trump campaign’s claims anymore and said it “cannot form the basis for any purported relief.”

-And indeed, references to such alleged violations were repeatedly stripped not just from the specific allegations of violations described above, but also from earlier portions of the lawsuit.
+And, indeed, references to such alleged violations were repeatedly stripped not just from the specific allegations of violations described above but also from earlier portions of the lawsuit.
 Here’s a sampling of what was taken out:

 - “